 Climate Shop is run by Treeflights Ltd which started life in 2006 as a carbon offset business for air travellers and is a non-profit company.
 We learned that carbon offsetting is problematic for a number of reasons so we don't do much of that any more but the fact remains that trees do absorb atmospheric carbon and they do so with incredible efficiency and countless collateral benefits so it would be crazy not to use them to draw back down some of the excess bad stuff we've put up there.
 Treeflights initially planted in Wales but after research came out in 2007 indicating that it is only our tropical forests that do the serious planetary cooling work, we switched to planting with the community of Boré in Coast Province, Kenya.
 To date we have planted over 1 million trees and our main nursery now has a capacity to propagate 500,000 seedlings.
 Most of our work there is mediated through the Carbon Link partnership which receives support from the Welsh Government's Wales and Africa Programme, the Welsh national climate change charity, Size of Wales and Tree-Nation.

 12. Can you sell my stuff for me?

 Yes we can (usually).
 You'll need to email us (here), telling us your name and what you have spare.
-If we can take it, we'll give you our warehouse address so you can send it to us.
+If we can take it, we'll give you our shop address so you can send it to us.
 If you have something big to donate and you happen to live around West Wales, drop it off at our shop or if its really special - we might be able to cover carriage or collection.

 13. 20p to plant a tree sounds too cheap.
 How can you do it for that price?